MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/sql-agent-extension-manually-register-single-vm.md

 - A minimum of .NET Framework 4.5.1 or later.

    > [!NOTE]
-   > Creating SQL Virtual Machine Resource for PowerBI VM images is not supported.
+   > Creating a SQL Virtual Machine Resource for Power BI VM images is not supported.

 ## Register subscription with RP